 That greed drives the market is a common place idea.
 You can find it discussed at length in almost any beginning economics text book.
 The great founding text of economics was Adam Smith's, The Wealth of Nations published in 1776.
 Perhaps the most commonly quoted line from that book is, “It is not from the benevolence of the butcher, the brewer, or the baker that we expect our dinner, but from their regard to their own interest.”
 This line is commonly sited to defend the notion that the market runs on greed, or at least self-interest.

-Tullock was a libertarian and very pro-market and at least somewhat anti-democracy.
+Tullock was a libertarian and very pro-market.
+He was also at least somewhat anti-democracy.
 I am an enthusiastic supporter of both institutions and so I take a more positive view of democracy.
-I believe we may reasonably hope that our government will be somewhat benevolent and fair because of the benevolence of the butcher, the brewer, the baker and the other voters because those voters know that voting for their sense of benevolence and fairness is very likely to cost them nothing.
+I believe we may reasonably hope that our government will be somewhat benevolent and fair because of the benevolence of the butcher, the brewer, the baker and the other voters.
+Those voters will be benevolent because they know that voting for their values will probably cost them nothing.

 If greed really ran the market single men would be better employees than married men because they do not have to share their earnings with a family.
-But employers usually preferred the family man as more stable than the single man who only supported himself and his love of beer.
-So it might be reasonable to argue that the market is largely driven by the virtue of adults trying to support their family.
+But at least in the past employers usually preferred the family man as more stable than the single man who only supported himself and his love of beer.
+So it might be reasonable to argue that the market is largely driven by the virtue of adults trying to support their families.

 Furthermore, there is nothing particularly bad about voting for your values rather than your self-interest.
-If people are only willing to help others when it costs them nothing then they are weakly benevolent, but surely that is better than being malevolent.
+If people are only willing to help others when it costs them nothing then they are weakly benevolent, but surely that is better than being malevolent or even purely self-interested.
 Furthermore, many may combine the weak benevolence of voting against their self-interest with actual sacrifices for the good of humanity.

 So the cynicism of this page is for the purpose of humor and irony, and should not be taken as absolute truth.